reginalexavier/wcswatin/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-cwswatinput (Climate & Weather SWAT input) is an open-source R package for preparing weather and climate data from different sources for input in the Soil & Water Assessment Tool ([SWAT](https://swat.tamu.edu/)), funded by the Critical Ecosystem Partnership Fund (CEPF).
+cwswatinput (Climate & Weater SWAT input) is an open-source R package for preparing weather and climate data from different sources for input in the Soil & Water Assessment Tool ([SWAT](https://swat.tamu.edu/)), funded by the Critical Ecosystem Partnership Fund (CEPF).
 Currently two blocks of processing routines are implemented, one for the pre-processing of NetCDF and tif raster files as made available from a increasing number of data-providing institutions around the globe and a second one for the upscaling of physical station data by interpolation